 Here is a look at the truth concerning the doctrine of “Paul’s struggle with sin”.
 I also outline the way which Christ has given us to have peace with God now, and receive as the result, the assurance of our salvation for the life to come.

 Living in the desolate land of sin – A Romans 7 scenario

 There are some who profess Christ, who hear the truth of the gospel, but are aware that they do not have the assurance of salvation.
 They understand that their slavery to the world of besetting sins of various kinds separates them from real peace.
 This is as a result of not knowing how to walk in that newness of life in Christ Jesus that God promised.
 They don’t want to return to the world completely because of conviction; but they also can’t truly fellowship with God because of condemnation.
 These are in that barren place that continuous sin produces – a Romans 7 Scenario.

 But God has given the ransom to redeem us from this state.
 He has granted the way to enter into that land of peace with Him.
 Read on to discover the truth about Paul’s supposed sin in Romans 7, and how we can possess a confirmed assurance of salvation.

 What is the Romans 7 scenario?

 Romans 7:14-25 is a portrayal of a sinner who understands the requirement of the moral law (not the ceremoniál law of rites and rituals, and forms of worship which we are saved from in a better covenant), and gives consent to the fact that it is holy and righteous and good (Rom 7:12).
 But, try as he may to walk by the law, he finds that sin that is within him pulls him away from righteousness, perpetuating his death and separation from a life in his Maker.
-The law is infinitely holy and obeying it produces life being encapsulated in two commandments: to love God with our all and, love others.
+The law is infinitely holy and obeying it produces life being encapsulated in two commandments: to love God with our all and, love others as ourselves.
 We therefore contribute to the benevolence of God’s kingdom and consequently become partakers also.